eclarke/mars/Readme.md

 Other options have reasonable defaults specified, like the number of threads given to any program.
 To override the defaults, uncomment the corresponding `[program]_threads: ` option and specify a number.

+**Config Validation:**
-> *Config Validation:* Config options that end in `_dir` or `_fp` must be paths to valid directories or files, respectively.
+Config options that end in `_dir` or `_fp` must be paths to valid directories or files, respectively.
-> MARS will resolve any relative paths against the directory it's executed from, and stop if any paths besides `output_dir` do not exist.
+MARS will resolve any relative paths against the directory it's executed from, and stop if any paths besides `output_dir` do not exist.
-> In addition, some config options' values must be numbers (as noted in the config file).
+In addition, some config options' values must be numbers (as noted in the config file).
-> MARS will complain if they're invalid, saving you the headache of debugging some random Snakemake error down the line.
+MARS will complain if they're invalid, saving you the headache of debugging some random Snakemake error down the line.

 ### Running

-Finally, running MARS is comparatively simple.
+Running MARS is straightforward.
 Just type:

 ```bash
 mars run my_project.yaml [task name] [any Snakemake options]